isiXhosa Culture Comes To Life At Artscape

-Directed by Thokozile Ntshinga, BUZANI KU BAWO is a drama about love, family relationships and conflicts that arise when traditional expectations clash with changing values.
-The high-quality production, written by Witness K. Tamsanqa, also highlights the power of love and that one is meant to have a chosen one.
+Adapted and directed by Thokozile Ntshinga, Buzani Ku Bawo is a drama about love, family relationships and conflicts that arise when traditional expectations clash with changing values.
+The high-quality production, written by Witness K Tamsanqa, also highlights the power of love and that one is meant to have a chosen one.

-BUZANI KU BAWO is an integral part of Artscape's mission to be an inclusive cultural centre, showcasing all arts genres as it has for more than four decades, making it stand out as an iconic cultural beacon in the Western Cape.
+The production is an integral part of Artscape's mission as an inclusive cultural centre for all and showcasing all arts genres for more than four decades, making it stand out as an iconic cultural beacon in the Western Cape.